Instrumentation & Methodology Symposia

 Julia Mahamid, EMBL, Heidelberg, Germany

-IM-13 - Development of Sample preparation method for volume electron microscopy
+IM12 - Development of sample preparation methods, instrumentation, workflows, and data solutions for volume electron microscopy

 Chairs